rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-2.md

 ![Conductor Exploration Flow]({% asset_path 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-2/Conductor-16.png %})

 The inline comments from the code's author explain the following function pretty well.
 It just pulls the network reference for the management network.
 It's not a super important bit of code, but it does become more useful later.
-Additionally, the previous method uses this method as well, so it is useful to know what is happening.
+Additionally, the previous method uses this method as well, so it is useful to understand what is happening.

 *nova.virt.xenapi.vmops.\_get\_network\_ref* ->
 {% highlight python %}